And greetings to you, thrill seekers, music lovers, conversationalists, all across the fruited plain Rush Limbaugh back in the saddle.

 Or do you not want to do it at all?

-Also, the resolution uh presents the Hezbos with a clear diplomatic victory by placing their erroneous claim of Lebanese sovereignty over the Shaba farms or Mount Dove, that's a vast area on the Golan Heights that separates the Syrian Golan from the upper Galilee, it is disputed between Israel and Syria.
+Also, the resolution presents the Hezbollah with a clear diplomatic victory by placing their erroneous claim of Lebanese sovereignty over the Shaba farms or Mount Dove.

-Now, when you when you cut to the chase of this, there are a lot of sources in Washington who uh are saying, at least to Caroline Glick of the Jerusalem Post, that the U.S. decision to seek a ceasefire was the result of Israel's amateurish bungling of the first three weeks of the war.
+Now, when you cut to the chase of this, there are a lot of sources in Washington who are saying, at least to Caroline Glick of the Jerusalem Post, that the U.S. decision to seek a ceasefire was the result of Israel's amateurish bungling of the first three weeks of the war.

-The Bush administration, they argued was being blamed for the Olmert government's incompetence, and so preferred to cut its losses and sue for a ceasefire.
+The Bush administration, they argued, was being blamed for the Olmert government's incompetence and so preferred to cut its losses and sue for a ceasefire.

 There is no doubt much truth to this assertion, writes Ms. Glick.